hansott/hansott/README.md

 I'm deeply in love with clean code and I'll do anything to motivate other developers to leave the campground cleaner than they found it. 🏕

 I'm addicted to learning new things and sharing knowledge. 📚

-I worked extensively with PHP in the past but these days I'm spending more time in JavaScript world, using TypeScript, Node.js and React as my main tools. 💚